 Equally important to our new name is our new tagline: State Leaders Connecting Learning to Work.
-First and foremost, we are a membership organization, representing State CTE Directors and other key state-level leaders responsible for overseeing CTE programs that connect students' learning to real-world opportunity.
+First and foremost, we are a membership organization, representing State CTE Directors and other key state-level leaders responsible for overseeing CTE programs that connect students' learning to real-world opportunities

 Our 2015 Annual Report focuses on two major themes.
-The first is our impact: who did we serve and who did we impact through our collective voice in 2015?
+The first is our impact: who did we serve and what was the impact of our collective voice in 2015?
 The other theme is our reach: who did we reach and engage through our leadership, advocacy and partnerships?